bob2u/b2uFramework-public/README/README_SESSION.md

 Applications can embed the token in their forms or submit them via the request headers for AJAX calls.
 The framework provides methods for validating a token submitted.

-To submit CSRF tokens with AJAX header request, use the following code:
+To submit CSRF tokens with AJAX header request, use the following code (e.g. jQuery), or a similar call to ensure the header is provided on all AJAX calls:
 ```javascript
 $( document ).ajaxSend( function( event, jqXHR ) {
    jqXHR.setRequestHeader("X-CSRF-TOKEN", "{var:csrftoken}");
 });
 ```

 The `\B2U\Core\Session` is treated as a singleton, and there is only one instance of it for the duration of the script's execution.
-This instance is made available to all Plugins by default via `$this->Session` parameter, and can also be requested via `\B2U\Core\Manager::instance()->getSession()` or a direct call to `Session::instance()`.
+This instance is made available to all Plugins by default via `$this->Session()` parameter, and can also be requested via `\B2U\Core\Manager::instance()->getSession()` or a direct call to `Session::instance()`.

 # Members
 ```PHP